First All-Union Turkological Congress: History

+Background

-After Azerbaijan was annexed by Russia, the issue of alphabet reform in the Near East was initially raised by the prominent Azerbaijani intellectual and educator Mirza Fatali Akhundov.
-However, his efforts in this direction did not yield results.
-In subsequent periods, Ismail Gasprinsky, Uzeyir Hajibeyov, Jalil Mammadguluzadeh, Mammad agha Shahtakhtinski, Firidun bey Kocharli, Veli Khuluflu, and Huseyn Javid also engaged in fruitful activities in this direction.
-The Azerbaijan Democratic Republic also considered alphabet reform, but its 23-month "life" did not allow for addressing this crucial issue.
+After Azerbaijan was annexed by Russia, the issue of alphabet reform in the Near East was initially raised by the prominent Azerbaijani intellectual and educator Mirza Fatali Akhundov, although his efforts did not yield results at the time.
+In subsequent periods, Ismail Gasprinsky, Uzeyir Hajibeyov, Jalil Mammadguluzadeh, Mammad agha Shahtakhtinski, Firidun bey Kocharli, Veli Khuluflu, and Huseyn Javid also engaged in activities regarding alphabet reform, and the Azerbaijan Democratic Republic also considered it.
+However, the Republic's 23-month life did not allow for fully addressing this crucial issue.

-After Azerbaijan was Sovietized, this issue became even more relevant.
+After Azerbaijan was Sovietized, the issue of alphabet reform became even more relevant.
 As early as 1922, under the chairmanship of Nariman Narimanov, a "Transition to the Latin Alphabet" committee was established in Baku.
 This process received special attention not only from Baku scholars but also from Turkologists working in other scientific centers of the Soviet Union at that time.
-Already in 1922, under the leadership of Jalil Mammadguluzade, the newspaper "Yeni Yol" was published using the Latin alphabet.
-In the same year, the "New Turkic Alphabet" committee was created, with Samed Agamalioglu, the chairman of the Central Executive Committee of the Azerbaijan SSR, leading it.
-Even on 20 October 1923, the Azerbaijani government issued a decision to adopt the New Turkic Alphabet as the state alphabet.
-However, both the Latin script and the Arabic script were still in use.
+By 1922 the newspaper Yeni Yol, under the leadership of Jalil Mammadguluzadeh, had already been published using the Latin alphabet, and in the same year the "New Turkic Alphabet" committee was created with Samed aga Agamalioglu leading it.
+And then, on 20 October 1923, the Azerbaijani government issued a decision to adopt the New Turkic Alphabet as the state alphabet, although both the Latin script and the Arabic script were still in use.

-Preparation for the congress
+Approval and preparation

-In August 1925, the All-Union Turkology Congress was convened by the All-Russian Central Executive Committee of the Soviet Union.
-The issue of convening the congress had been submitted to the Soviet leadership by the Azerbaijan SSR government a year earlier.
-The necessity of resolving issues related to the transition to the Latin alphabet had been raised six months before the Soviet government's decision to convene the Turkology Congress, during the 1st Azerbaijani Local Oriental Studies Congress and at the sessions of the Soviet Academy of Sciences and the Union of Orientalists of the Soviet Union.
+In August 1925, the All-Russian Central Executive Committee of the Soviet Union approved the holding of an All-Union Turkology Congress.
+The idea of convening the Congress had been submitted to the Soviet leadership by the Azerbaijan SSR government a year earlier.
+Six months later the necessity of resolving issues related to the transition to the Latin alphabet had been raised during the 1st Azerbaijani Local Oriental Studies Congress and at the sessions of the Soviet Academy of Sciences and the Union of Orientalists of the Soviet Union.

-The preparation for the convening of the Congress was organized by the organizing commission, established by the decision of the Soviet People's Commissars of the USSR.
-The commission included Samad Aghamalioglu (chairman), M. Pavlovich, Habib Jabiyev, Vasily Bartold, Aleksandr Martynov, Djelal ed-Din Korkmasov, G. Broydo, Tyuryakulov, Zifeld, Fitred, Bekir Çoban-zade, Ashmarin, Odabash, Novshirvano, Ahmet Baitursynuly, and Yusufzade.

-The organizing commission published the "Xəbərlər" (News) to illuminate all the work done in preparation for the All-Union Turkology Congress.
+With the Congress approved, the Soviet of People's Commissars of the USSR established an organizing commission to prepare the convening of the Congress.
+This commission included Samad aga Aghamalioglu (chairman), M. Pavlovich, Habib Jabiyev, Vasily Bartold, Aleksandr Martynov, Djelal ed-Din Korkmasov, G. Broydo, Tyuryakulov, Zifeld, Fitred, Bekir Çoban-zade, Ashmarin, Odabash, Novshirvano, Ahmet Baitursynuly, and Yusufzade.
+The organizing commission published the Xəbərlər ("News") to publicise the work done in preparation for the Congress.